Julia Montes: Reception and acting style

 I like that I have the chance to be in someone else's shoes.
 Once I portray someone else's life, I get to understand who that person is.
 It gives me a much bigger and better perspective on everyone's lives around me.

 As a role model to young people, she is particularly known for her grounded and family-oriented personality.
 Early in her career, Montes established a reputation for being her family's breadwinner, amidst the absence of her biological father.
 She managed to buy her own house at age 17 and was able to put up a salon for her grandmother, who had to sacrifice her salon business to pull their efforts together to support Montes at the start of her career.
 In 2016 and 2017, Montes was awarded for the Makabata Stars on the Anak TV Awards.
 ABS-CBN's Push.com says she is humble about her profession, saying she is "just a person with a job" to make ends meet, attracts little gossip or tabloid attention, and casual in her appearance.
 In 2015, she was included in Candy Magazines listing of the "7 Amazing Women Who Should Be Your Life Pegs" features.

 Several media publications have noted Montes' attractiveness.
 She appeared in Yes! magazine's annual listing of the "100 Most Beautiful Stars", topping the list with Kathryn Bernardo in 2013.
 From 2012 to 2016, she was included in FHMs 100 sexiest women, and won Star Magic Ball's "Sweetheart of the Night", and "Female Star of the Night" awards in 2012 and 2015, respectively.

-Awards and nominations
+Acting credits and accolades

 Montes has received one FAMAS Award for Best Actress nomination, two PMPC Star Award nominations, and one Young Critics Circle Award for Best Performance nomination.
 From these, she has won a FAMAS Award for the German Moreno Youth Achievement.
 In addition, Montes won two Gawad Tanglaw Awards for Best Actress for her performances in Ikaw Lamang (2014) and Doble Kara (2015–17).
 She also won a Princess of Philippine Television Award for Walang Hanggan (2012).
 Her other accolades include four FMTM Awards for Walang Hanggan and a TV Series Craze Award for Doble Kara.